apache/www-site/content/foundation/members.md

 ## Emeritus Members

 Members may choose to move to [emeritus](/foundation/bylaws.html#4.2) status by sending an email to secretary@apache.org, attaching a signed copy of the [emeritus request](/forms/emeritus-request.pdf).
 They can subsequently submit a new membership application at any time, by notifying secretary@apache.org.
-This will result in their being added to the next new member election.
+This will result in their being included in the next new member election.

 | Id | Name |
 |----|------|